Adityajparmar37/ProjectBoard/README.md

 1. **Authentication and Authorization:**
     - Secure user authentication using JWT tokens and Bcrypt.js for password hashing.
+    - Can signup or login even by Google account through googleAuth
     - Forgot Password functionality to reset passwords via email token.
     - Update Profile